RCM Sparks works in partnership with community schemes, charities, orchestras and venues on innovative and bespoke music projects.

 London Early Years Foundation

-The aim of the project is to develop the music skills of a team of Early Years practitioners ‘Music Champions’ in order to enrich music in their nursery settings for children aged 0-4, with a long-term aim to improve practice across the organisation.
+The overall objective of the RCM Sparks and LEYF partnership is to increase the musical skills of a team of practitioners, 'Music Champions', with a long-term aim to improve practice across the whole organisation.

 Turtle Song